When and How to Stop Breastfeeding a Baby

 5. Give Pacifier

-If you have been on a lookout to find how to stop breastfeeding naturally, we suggest that you try some of our above-mentioned tips to stop breastfeeding.
+If you have been on the lookout for how to stop breastfeeding naturally, we suggest that you try some of our above-mentioned tips to stop breastfeeding.

 How to Stop Breastfeeding at Night